 Criteria Question Yes IP ld No Optional comments (Max 250 characters) 1.
-Open government 1.1 The agency has a culture open to the release of information.
+Open government • 1.1 The agency has a culture open to the release of information.
 1.2 Agency policy frameworks describe how the community is to be included in development of policies affecting external operations.
 1.3 The agency has a mechanism for identifying the information that its industry stakeholders would find useful, for example, a consultation strategy.
 1.4 The agency has a mechanism for providing the information to industry stakeholders that the industry stakeholders have identified as being useful to them, for example, a procedure for publishing information that industry stakeholders have identified as being useful to them.
 1.5 When developing RTI and IP policy, the agency conducts appropriate internal consultation, for example, with decision makers.
 1.6 The agency tracks the type of person seeking information under the RTI Act or IP Act (e.g. individuals, companies, journalists, lobby / community groups, politicians, legal representatives, agents, prisoners or government agencies).
-1.7 Over time, your agency has noticed an increase in diversity in the type of person seeking information. - - Asked again even if response in 2010 AEA was 'Yes'.
+1.7 Over time, your agency has noticed an increase in diversity in the type of person seeking information.
+(If your agency has not received any RTI or IP applications since 1 July 2013 please select "No" here.) - -